TinyWebEx/AutomaticSettings/README.md

 ## Examples

 Obviously the examples below are minimal examples.
-Please anyway use proper HTML markup with `label` and such things.
-This has just nothing to do with this add-on. :)
+Please anyway use proper HTML markup with `label` and so on.
+You can add almost any elements anywhere.
+This has just nothing to do with this add-on. 🙂

 ### Checkbox